blob42/codegpt-ng.nvim/README.md

 #### Popup commands

+You can change the default popup window options with g["codegpt_popup_options"]

 The default filetype of the text popup window is markdown.
-You can change this by setting the `codegpt_popup_options` variable.
+You can change this by setting the `codegpt_text_popup_filetype` variable.

 ```lua
 vim.g["codegpt_text_popup_filetype"] = "markdown"